asyncy/microservice.guide/schema/actions/README.md

 actions:
   convert:
     help: Convert a currency into another currency
-    http:  # defining how to execute this action
+    http: # defining how to execute this action, more below
-      ...
     arguments:
       units:
         type: number